fgt996/Realized_Risk_Measures/README.md

 Please refer to [1] for a comprehensive description of these approaches and their pro and cons.

-An example of filtering the risk measures from a DataFrame is:
+An example of filtering the risk measures from a pandas.Series is:
 ```python
 import numpy as np
 from utils import price2params